A creative update preserves the character of a great 1930s Oakland home

 A wall between this area and the butler’s pantry was removed to provide access to dishes and pantry goods, and open up the cramped space.

 Family meals take place at this table.
-They serve formal meals in separate dining room.
+They serve formal meals in the separate dining room.

 To maintain the integrity of the house, the Kidsons had the walls repaired with plaster, not drywall.